tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Gauntlets of Swift Striking

-_Recharge 6+:_ Increase your initiative by +2d6 for this round only (champion: by 13; epic: you’re going first this round no matter what.)
+_Recharge 6+:_ Increase your initiative by +2d6 for this round only, by 13 at champion tier, and you’re going first this round no matter what. at epic tier

 **Quirk:** You already assumed the quirk for this item was ‘jumps to conclusions’, right?